Tight Bounds for the Randomized and Quantum Communication Complexities of Equality with Small Error: Introduction

 Note that the $2^n \times 2^n$ Identity matrix is the communication matrix of the $n$-bit Equality function.
 Theorems~\ref{thm: private coin approximate rank lower bound} and~\ref{thm: alon} thus imply that for $1/2^{n/2} \leq \eps \leq 1/4$,

-Newman~\cite{New91} proved the following theorem that shows that public-coin protocols can be converted to private-coin protocols with an additive error, with a small additive cost.
+Newman~\cite{New91} proved the following theorem that shows that public-coin protocols can be converted to private-coin protocols with an additive error, with a small additive cost in the communication.
 For the following form, see for example,~\cite[Claim 3.14]{KN97}.

 \begin{theorem}[{cf.~\cite[Claim 3.14]{KN97}}] Let $F : \zone^n \times \zone^n$ be a Boolean function.
 For every $\delta > 0$ and every $\eps > 0$,

 \end{theorem}

 Relabeling variables, Theorem~\ref{thm: newman additive} is equivalent to